visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 ~~~~~~~~~~~~~~~~~

 The Poincare operator constructs a Poincaré section for toroidal geometry, i.e.
-for streamlines/fieldlines that lie on toroidal geometry (cylindrical
+for integral curves that lie on toroidal geometry (cylindrical
 coordinates).
 The basis of constructing a connected plot is to accurately
 determine the number of toroidal and poloidal windings (i.e. the winding pair).
 This process is iterative, starting with a minimum number of puncture points